 - summarize the philanthropic experience in an essay.

 - convince the audience of the importance of giving of one's time, talents, and treasures for the sake of the common good.

 - give examples to support ideas and convince the reader of his or her responsibility to preserve and protect the environment (advocacy).

-Persuasive Essay Rubric (Handout One)
+Persuasive Essay Rubric (Handout)

-- The next three paragraphs should give specific examples from our International Coastal Cleanup, "We Are Plooters," and/or Just a Dream to support your opinion.
+- The next three paragraphs should give specific examples from our cleanup, "We Are Plooters," and/or Just a Dream to support your opinion.
 This could include items found, how the beach looked when you arrived, dangerous items to people and/or wildlife, how you felt, how this environment should look, how and why we organized to meet a need, identify outcomes, and explain how other content areas were used as well.

 - The closing paragraph should clearly restate your position on this opinion and try to convince the reader to act or believe accordingly.

 - Core Democratic Values could be included as well.